kushalkolar/mesmerize-viz/README.md

 # mesmerize-viz

-This is currently in beta.
+This is currently in beta and documentation is a WIP.
 Motion Correction and CNMF visualizations should just work.
-CNMFE will work without `"rcb"` and `"residuals"` `image_data_options`
+CNMFE will work without `"rcb"` and `"residuals"` `image_data_options`.

 https://www.youtube.com/watch?v=GWvaEeqA1hw